 While I believe that testing and growth hacking new ideas is an important part of building a successful, profitable business today, I fear it can quickly become a distraction for many entrepreneurs in the space.
-Too many ecommerce business owners are missing out on the opportunities and ROI that can come from reinventing traditional (less sexy) strategies and methods that businesses have used historically to gain traction and fuel growth.
+Too many SMBs are missing out on the opportunities and ROI that can come from reinventing traditional (less sexy) strategies and methods that businesses have used historically to gain traction and fuel growth.

 1. Know Your Brand Story and What Makes You Different